Written by: Bonnie Feldman, DDS, MBA, Anna Simon, BS

 How is small fiber neuropathy treated?

 Treatment depends on the underlying etiology of the disease.
-If the etiology is related to diabetes, exercise and weight management are necessary.
+Furthermore, exercise and weight management are necessary if the etiology is related to diabetes.
 Otherwise, pain can be treated with anti-seizure medications, antidepressants, topical therapies, opioids, and other forms of pain management.

 What do the numbers show?